9 February 2026 By Dr Paul Barrass

 • Handles customers with multiple billing contacts

 Every email and invoice your customers receive looks like it comes entirely from your business.
-SAFE operates as a fully white-labelled platform, so your customers never see our name.
+SAFE operates as a fully white-labelled platform.

 You can also make invoices available through the customer portal so customers can download them at any time.